a-camarillo/resume/resume_camarillo.typ

   #list(
     marker: [•],
     indent: 0.5em,
-    [Simulated vertical rocket launch trajectories using real-world dynamics to account for time-varying states.],
-    [Applied kalman filter and extended kalman filter techniques to estimate rocket position and velocity.],
+    [Programmed Python to simulate first stage launch trajectory of a Falcon 9 rocket from dynamic equations of motion and generate simulated flight data.], [Applied the extended kalman filter(EKF) for real-time data processing to estimate rocket position and velocity.],
-    [Programmed Python to conduct simulation calculations, visualize the system's change over time, and compare estimated values to true values.], )]
+    [Visualized the system's change over time and compared estimated values to simulated values, achieving an average estimate error of 0.8% and 0.25% for position and velocity, respectively.], )]
 )